Worldwide Royal Mail Delivery

 ‘PISTACHIO’,’PISTACHIO' WITH KERNEL OF THE APRICOT FAVOURED BY ASSYRIAN QUEENS AND PRINCESSES FOR HUNDREDS 0F YEARS FOR THEIR HAIR.

-'ALMOND', THE PREFERENCE OF THE ROMANS AND GREEKS.
+'ALMOND', THE PREFERENCE OF THE ARISTOCRACY, ROMANS, GREEKS, ANTIOCH.

 Where Soap Began : Sumerian Soap : 2200 BC Oil in Soap